Bolubalog/TerraformRG/README.md

-This terraform folder will assist to create Resource Group in Azure Clone to your local machine.
+This terraform folder will assist to create a Virtual Machine in Azure Clone to your local machine.